NemboKid/final-project/code_explained.md

 I'd love to improve on my code, so please give me feedback also on the frontend and how I could've done things instead.
 For instance, I wanted to redrirect wrong accounts to 404 pages, but ended up with some alerts instead...

 This is the first time I'm in contact with frontend development, and my website has some flaws.
 I'd love to get honest feedback and, if possible, alternative solutions.

+**Contract Logic and Required Conditions**

+- Developers must be addded before contract start and their total weight must add up to 100%.
+Example: 2 developers; 1 has 40% and the other 60%.